How to get from Suvarnabhumi Airport to Bangkok City Centre

 The airport bus to Khao San Road can be found outside Gate 7 at Level 1 of the terminal building.
 The stops numerous times at Yommarat Junction, Lan Luang Rd, Phan Fa, Democracy Monument, Wat Bowonniwet, before stopping in the heart of Bangkok, at Khao San Road.

-Although taking the Khao San Road bus from Suvarnabhumi Airport (BBK) to Bangkok is the slowest transfer option as it stops many times along the way, it is the cheapest.
+Although taking the Khao San Road bus from Suvarnabhumi Airport (BBK) to Bangkok is the slowest transfer option as it stops many times along the way, it is one of the better options for those travelling on a budget.
 Moreover, the bus can take the Sirat Expressway at no extra charge, avoiding intense Bangkok traffic jams.
 Once you arrive at Khao San Road, you will need to walk or find an alternate way to get to your hotel.

 The airport bus stops numerous times at Yommarat Junction, Lan Luang Rd, Phan Fa, Democracy Monument, Wat Bowonniwet, before getting to Khao San Road, so if your hotel is located on the outskirts of Bangkok, it would be best to get off the bus at one of the earlier stops.